mikebrownw/SpaceChallengeSQLResponse/README.md

 ```

 ## Notes
-Agents with no assignment history are excluded from results
+-Agents with no assignment history are excluded from results
-"Confirmed" bookings with no cancellation date count as successes
+-"Confirmed" bookings with no cancellation date count as successes
-The warning "Null value eliminated" during execution is normal and indicates agents with no contextual matches
+-The warning "Null value eliminated" during execution is normal and indicates agents with no contextual matches
-Tested on SQL Server 2017 via DB Fiddle
+-Tested on SQL Server 2017 via DB Fiddle